Vegan Travel Guides To World Destinations

 16. Sri Lanka

-If you enjoy your food spicily and fiery, Sri Lanka is the place to be.
-However, the cuisine isn't just about chillis; expect fragrant blends of spices like cinnamon, cardamom, and fenugreek.
+If you enjoy your food spicily and fiery, Sri Lanka is where to be.
+However, the cuisine isn't just about chillis.
+Expect fragrant blends of spices like cinnamon, cardamom, and fenugreek.

 String hoppers are not to be confused with steamed rice noodles.
-Kottu roti is a famous street food meal that consists of chopped-up roti bread fried with a variety of veggies and served with curry sauce.
-The ideal fast food.
+Kottu roti is a famous street food meal consisting of chopped-up roti bread fried with various veggies and served with curry sauce—the ideal fast food.

 17. Switzerland

-Vegetarian options have grown in popularity at several ski resorts and other sites where international tourists congregate, however more rustic establishments may stick to Swiss fare.
+Vegetarian options have become popular at several ski resorts and other sites where international tourists congregate.
+However, more rustic establishments may stick to Swiss fare.

 Some traditional Swiss dishes, such as Wähe (a sweet or savoury variation of quiche) and fondue, raclette, or Älplermagronen, are naturally vegetarian-friendly (Swiss-style macaroni and cheese).